-MEVIT4800 - Methods in Media and Journalism Research
+MEVIT4800 – Methods in media studies: qualitative and quantitative data and analysis

 Schedule, syllabus and examination date

-- be able to critically evaluate and assess existing empirical research
+- Critically evaluate and assess existing empirical research

-- be able to design and conduct their own scientific investigations within media and journalism research
+- Design and conduct your own scientific investigations within media and communication research

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.